 What is an Execution Management System (EMS)?

 Lastly, you need to execute the orders.
-An OMS platform will send the trades to either an Execution Management System (EMS) or outsourced trading provider or, in simple trading cases, directly to sell-side brokers.
-In those cases, you don’t need the EMS.
-When execution tools are required, and EMS is needed.
+An OMS platform will send the trades to either an Execution Management System (EMS) or an outsourced trading provider.
+The OMS can also route orders directly to sell-side brokers, especially in simple trading cases.

 The circle is closed by the EMS sending executions or fills back to the OMS.
-Since the OMS – as opposed to the PMS and EMS – has all the information about portfolios, it’s usually the system of the three that connects to downstream systems in the middle office.
+Since the OMS – as opposed to the PMS and EMS – has all the information about portfolios (and hopefully cash, unless it's "flush and fill"), it’s usually the system of the three that connects to downstream systems in the middle office.
 The OMS typically handles trade instructions for allocations and sometimes settlement instructions.

-In the case of Limina’s IMS, the middle office system is the same as the OMS, so workflows continue into operations seamlessly.
+In the case of Limina’s IMS, the middle office system is the same as the PMS and OMS, so workflows continue into operations seamlessly.

 Consolidating Systems: EMS vs OMS vs PMS